Sylvain303/bats/test/internal/README.md

 ### Build

-Building some symetrical rewriting of bats internal script in order to test them.
+Building some symetrical rewriting of bats internal script:

-Not working yet.
+when bats-exec-test is modified, you can rebuild it.

 ```
-# make mybats-exec-test
+make mybats-exec-test
 ```

 ### Run tests